RonenNess/Shaku/README.md

 When creating a new storage manager, we can provide a list of adapters to use, and the storage will pick the first adapter available.

-An adapter is a small class that wraps a native storage device by a unified interface.
-For example, an adapter for localStorage will wrap the localStorage object with an interface that the `Storage` utility is familiar with.
+A storage adapter is just a small wrapper around a storage type or DB with a unified interface.
+For example, an adapter for `localStorage` will wrap the built-in `localStorage` object with an interface that the `Storage` utility is familiar with.

 By default, if you don't provide an adapters list, `Storage` will try the following adapters in the following order:

 1. localStorage (persistent).
-2. sessionStorage (not persistent but lives through page changes).
+2. sessionStorage (not persistent but survive page load).
-3. In-memory (not persistent, simple dictionary).
+3. In-memory (not persistent, dies when URL changes.
+Just a simple dictionary fallback).

-Which means, it can either be persistent or not.
-If you want for example only persistent localStorage, you can limit the adapters list:
+If you want only persistent localStorage, you can limit the adapters list:

 ```js
 const persistentStorage = new Shaku.utils.Storage(new Shaku.utils.StorageAdapter.localStorage());
 ```

-But since we removed the always-working memory fallback, you better make sure it didn't fail:
+But since we removed the reliable memory fallback, you should make sure it didn't fail to load before using it:

 ```js
 if (!storage.isValid) {